Header menu logo ApiStub.FSharp

 if you prefer to use C# for testing, some extension methods are provided to use with C# as well:

-GETJ, PUTJ, POSTJ, DELETEJ
+GETJ, PUTJ, POSTJ, DELETEJ, PATCHJ

 // Program.cs